spatialos/UnrealGDK/SpatialGDK/Documentation/content/spatialos-concepts/schema.md

 **Generating Schema after running a full scan**

 To generate schema after you have run a full scan, select  **Schema** in the [GDK Toolbar]({{urlRoot}}/content/toolbars#buttons).
-The GDK automatically iterates through classes with replicated properties that aren't already referenecd in the SchemaDatabase.
+The GDK automatically iterates through classes with replicated properties that aren't already referenced in the SchemaDatabase.
 It then automatically generates the required schema files and updates the [SchemaDatabase]({{urlRoot}}/content/glossary#schemadatabase).

 ![Toolbar]({{assetRoot}}assets/screen-grabs/toolbar/schema-button.png)